msu-eele-465/project1-ADeadmond/Project1_Presentation.md

 ![The interrupt flowchart](/docs/assets/Interrupt_Flowchart.png)

 To get the timing correct I first looked at the clock I used for the timer interrupt.
 I used SMCLK which runs at 32.786 kHz.
 This means that if I initialized my CCR0 with 32786 I could make it so that the LED gets toggled every second.
 This way a 0.5 Hz heartbeat LED could be implemented with an interrupt.

+Here is the youtube link to my demo [video] (https://youtu.be/sHWsbyynf74)